namenu/data.deque/README.md

 `data.deque` is a persistent deque for Clojure(Script).
 Deque(double-ended queue) is an abstract data type that generalizes a queue, for which elements can be added to or removed from either the front or back.

-The implementation is based on a slightly modified version of Finger tree[^1].
+The implementation of `data.deque` is based on a slightly modified version of [Finger tree](http://www.soi.city.ac.uk/~ross/papers/FingerTree.pdf).
-`data.deque` gives O(1) access to both ends and amortized O(1) for immutable insertion/deletion.
+It gives O(1) access to both ends and amortized O(1) for immutable insertion/deletion.

 ## Example